 The local government has also released studies and suggested protocols on how to intervene if a social worker believes that a woman or her children are at risk at home, how to identify signs of domestic abuse in same-sex couples—most, but not all, victims of domestic violence are women and children—and treatment of gender violence in the mass media.

-The campaign offers a fairly comprehensive website (in English too) with a list of local organizations that can help women at risk, such as the Assistance, Recovery and Reception Service (Servicio de Atención, Recuperación y Acogida, or SARA) aimed at both adult women and children and specializing in treating sexual assault (900 922 357, 9:00-19:00 weekdays); the Barcelona Social Emergency and Urgent Care Center (900 703 030, 24 hours a day, seven days a week); the Municipal Unit Against Human Trafficking; the Hospital Clinic’s Emergency Services; the Urgent Hotline for Domestic Violence (900 900 120, also 24/7) and others.
+The campaign offers a fairly comprehensive website (in English too) with a list of local organizations that can help women at risk, such as the Assistance, Recovery and Reception Service (Servicio de Atención, Recuperación y Acogida, or SARA) aimed at both adult women and children and specializing in treating sexual assault (900 922 357, 9:00-19:00 Monday-Thursday & 9:00-16:00 Fridays); the Barcelona Social Emergency and Urgent Care Center (900 703 030, 24 hours a day, seven days a week); the Municipal Unit Against Human Trafficking; the Hospital Clinic’s Emergency Services; the Urgent Hotline for Domestic Violence (900 900 120, also 24/7) and others.
 They stress that all services are free and confidential.

 Also, the Web de Recursos de Apoyo y Prevención Ante Casos de Violencia de Género (WRAP) is an interactive map that allows women to search for organizations that may be able to assist with their specific situation, filtering by specific location (example: Barcelona, or Girona) and what kind of assistance is needed (example: legal advice, or NGOs).